Nathaniel-Nemenzo/os/README.md

 ## Goals
 0. Write an operating system in Rust from scratch
 1. Run Doom on the operating system
-2. Run the operating systems on a Raspberry Pi
+2. Run the operating system on a Raspberry Pi

 ## Tenets
 0. Build everything from scratch